amycweng/amycweng/README.md

-- 👋 Hi, I’m @amycweng, Class of 2024 at Duke University.
+- 👋 Hi, I’m @amycweng, a current sophomore at Duke University.
 - 👀 I’m interested in the digital humanities!
 - 🌱 I’m currently learning about computer systems.